-- When colour, high abrasion resistance and durability of the surface of a tile triggers the use of white cement, European manufacturers will either reduce the overall thickness of the tile, increasing the use of white cement attributes, or alternatively, apply face-mix technologies, where only a thin surface layer based on white cement will be applied on top of a 'traditional' grey concrete tile.
-As a result, there are no aesthetic requirements for the grey concrete part, meaning that the grey cement content can be minimised. - Sandwich precast concrete facades are generally made of two layers of concrete with insulation in between.
+- the grey concrete part, meaning that the grey cement content can be minimised. • Sandwich precast concrete facades are generally made of two layers of concrete with insulation in between.
 One thinner layer, visible to the exterior, can be considered made of white cement to achieve a specific appearance, whilst the internal, thicker loadbearing layer, needing installation and finishing operations on site, is made of conventional grey concrete.
-Some European pre-casters are even using face-mix technologies to reduce the amount of white cement usage. - Facade rendering systems are composed of several layers of mortar applied to a wall.
+Some European pre-casters are even using face-mix technologies - Facade rendering systems are composed of several layers of mortar applied to a wall.
 Each of these has its unique purpose, from smoothening layers typically based on grey cement, up to the final texture and colour layer, typically composed of white cement, which also provides the waterproofing and durability properties to the entire system.